arifbalik/personal-morepo/docs/zephyr-device-driver/README.md

 #### What to Test?

-There is two main options that can be tested in this driver.
+There are two main options that can be tested in this driver.
 One is to test the driver API and its behavior, and the other is to test the actual register states for this peripheral, and see if it matches the device tree configuration.

 Our initial tests kept interrupt enabled, but in the integration tests we should test with and without this feature; `CONFIG_STM32_TSC_INTERRUPT`.

-The next tests will cover the following scenarios;
+#### Test Plan

+Here I outline the simple test plan for this driver.
+This might seem not enough to some, but should cover most cases.

 - Test MMIO
   - Check if the registers are set correctly
 - Test the driver API (interrupt)
   - Start the acquisition
   - Test if input events are reported
 - Test the driver API (polling)
   - Start the acquisition
   - Poll for acquisition